kogakure/website-11ty-stefanimhoff.de/src/posts/2021/the-old-man-on-the-bench.md

 Weeks passed and we greeted each other and sometimes we talked for a few minutes.

-One day the bench was empty which wasn’t unusual because we didn’t see each other each day.
+One day the bench was empty which wasn’t unusual because we didn’t see each other every day.
 When I followed the path through the forest I saw him sitting on a fallen tree in the middle of the forest.
 I asked why he had changed his location and he told me the bench was occupied when he approached it.

 We talked and he asked me about my life and job.
 I learned he was a painter and he was proud to be always able to live from creating art.
 He had worked for most of his life as a stage artist for the Opera.
 The backgrounds and artwork still used today were his work.
 I told him, that I worked in the building next to the Opera and I could hear the opera singers practicing during the days.